ethering/basespace-help/_docs/articles/descriptive/introduction-to-basemount.md

 Access tokens obtained through authentication are created with a specific set of scopes.
 Starting with version 0.14, the "MOVETOTRASH GLOBAL" scope is requested.
-If you authenticated with an older version of BaseMount, your stored access token may not contain the scope needed for write-mode.
+If you authenticated with an older version of BaseMount, your stored access token may not contain the scope needed for trash operations.
 To fix this, you need to delete your current configuration (by using `basemount --remove-config [--config=<config>]`) and run BaseMount again to re-authenticate.

 ### Move to trash

-You can delete any BaseSpace Sequence Hub entity using either of these two methods:
+You can delete BaseSpace Sequence Hub entities with any of these methods:

-1. Cd into the entity's parent directory and run `rmdir <entity name>`.
+1. `basemount-cmd --path <entity directory> move-to-trash`.
-In case of error (e.g. lack of permissions, app still running, etc.), the entity won't be deleted, and the error message will be added to the `.error` file in the current directory.
+In case of error (e.g. lack of permissions, app still running, etc.), the tool will report the error and exit with error code 1.

-2. Cd into the entity's directory and run `basemount-cmd move-to-trash`.
+2. `cd` into the entity's directory and run `basemount-cmd move-to-trash`.
-In case of error, the tool will report the error and exit with error code 1.
 Warning: In case of success, the current directory will become invalid, as the entity will have been deleted.

+3. `cd` into the entity's parent directory and run `rmdir <entity name>`.
+In case of error, the entity won't be deleted, and the error message will be added to the `.error` file in the current directory.

+### Move only large Run files to trash

+With runs, users often wish to delete the large BCL files while retaining the BaseSpace entries and small files such as metrics and monitoring files.

+This is achieved with `basemount-cmd move-to-trash-preserve-metadata`, which deletes only the Data directory from the run, preserving the entity and the other files.

 ### Restore from trash

-The hidden directory `<mount point>/.Trash` contains the list of items stored in your trash.
+The directory `<mount point>/.Trash` (note the dot) contains the list of items stored in your trash.
-In order to restore one of these items, enter its directory, and run `basemount-cmd restore-from-trash`.
+In order to restore one of these items, run:
+  `basemount-cmd --path <path_of_item_in_trash> restore-from-trash`.

-Warning: The current directory will become invalid, as the entity won't be in the trash anymore.
+Note-warning: If you use this command without --path, by first entering the trash item directory, the current directory will become invalid as soon as the entity gets restored, as it won't be in the trash anymore.

+Note: If the restored entity's parent directory had previously been accessed, a manual refresh may be needed to see the restored entity:
+  `basemount-cmd --path <restored entity's parent path> refresh`

+### Trash item types

+Each item in BaseMount's `.Trash` directory is itself a directory that contains the usual .json and other metadata files, giving you some information about the deleted item.

+A text file called `TrashItemType` exposes a string of the form `<Type> (<includes>)`, where:

+ - `<Type>` takes values such as "DeletedProject", "DeletedRun", "DeletedAppSession", etc.
+ - `<includes>` is a list of '+'-separated entries as returned by the API, currently either "FILEDATA+METADATA" for items that have been deleted with `move-to-trash`, and just "FILEDATA" for items that have been deleted with `move-to-trash-preserve-metadata`

 ### Protection against `rm -rf`

-Don't use `rm -rf` to delete a BaseSpace Sequence Hub entity.
+Don't use `rm -rf` to delete a BaseSpace Sequence Hub entity, as it could delete its properties before moving the entity itself to the trash.
 As a safeguard, any attempt to delete an invalid item (such as the Projects directory or a .json file) blocks any other deletion for 5 seconds.
 As `rm -rf` usually starts with such invalid items, it should block itself before deleting any data.

 ### Emptying the trash

 We keep this feature hard to access to prevent an accidental loss of data.
-In order to do so, you will need an access token with the "EMPTY TRASH" scope (obtainable using our `bscli auth` tool), and you will need to issue the DELETE v1pre3/users/current/trash API call yourself (for example with `curl`).
+In order to do so, you will need an access token with the "EMPTY TRASH" scope, and you will need to issue the DELETE v1pre3/users/current/trash API call yourself (for example with `curl`).

 Please contact our support team if needed.